ben8ding/Indomitiable-Will/Indomitable Will/doc/README.txt

 -Player - user controlled player and the object for other players (multiplayer mode) -Enemy - base model for an enemy
 -Weapon - model for a weapon
+-Shotgun - model for a shotgun
+-Rifle - model for a rifle
+-Capsule - checks for collisions
 -Projectile - model for a projectile
--Special
--Powerup
--Pickup - base class for obtainable object
+-Powerup - creates different powerups users can use -Pickup - base class for obtainable object
--Menu
+-Obtainable - interface for weapons and powerups -HitBox - creates hitboxes of AI and players

 Responsibility List:
+Matthew
-Matthew-GUI design, Menu, timing, sprite finding, playtesting executive, uml Nathaniel-Readme, quality of life, balancing, interface design, subclass design Ben-enemy design, pseudo-AI,  superclass designer, class templates
+-GUI design, Menus and Levels, timing, sprite finding, playtesting executive, uml Nathaniel
+-Readme, quality of life, balancing, interface design, subclass design Ben
+-enemy design, pseudo-AI,  superclass designer, class templates

+Feedback given by: Dante Rella and Arjun Sampath

+UML:
+Pickup, Projectile, Bot, Boss, BossLevel, Weapon, Powerups, Obtainable, are islands because they are never instantiated or referenced in any other classes
+Player and enemy are aspects of a level and levels should have players and enemies instead of the drawing surface having them

+ReadMe:
+AI is extremely ambitious as a must-have, especially with variable levels of intelligence Need 5 want-to haves and 5 stretch goals
+A lot of classes in the class list are not included in the UML Obtainable interface is not needed because it’s the same thing as pickup so you can make pickup abstract instead